unikhex/Time-manegment-program/README.md

 Didn't encounter so many problems with the coding it was more of the installation problems again.

 - Fixed by checking my PATHS

+My spelling mistakes made is so that some of the code didn't work since the variables that iwas writing didn't match.

+-Got fixed by me reading the code a couples of times while questioning myself

 ## *License*